rstamatov/FAST-CHIMP/README.md

 Fig. S1 | Expected results at different processing steps.
 Maximum intensity projections of all Z planes. (a) Raw images, one per time point, produced in results/separate. (b) Denoised images, located in results/restored. (c) Result of the tubeness filter, will be available in results/tubeness. (d) Oversegmentation – will be in results/overseg and results/overseg_fine. (e) Output of the segmentation algorithm – in results/inference/prediction. (f) After tracking, each time point will adopt the colors of the first in the sequence, hence the different appearance from (e).
 5. Segmentation
-6. Apply the provided Embedseg4 model on the images in the "resized" folder.
+6. Apply the provided Embedseg model on the images in the "resized" folder.
 The model will place the segmentations in a folder "inference/prediction" (Fig. S1e): python EMBEDSEG_predict.py
 The Embedseg prediction takes ~5 seconds per image on a GPU, and up to a minute on the CPU.
 6. Refining segmentation labels